sd5869/Certificates-Generator/README.md

 ##data.xlsx
 This is the Excel Spreadsheet in which all the data must be present and name of Sheet must be Sheet1.

+##micross.ttf
+This is the default font that is used if the user Enters NULL in the Script.

 ##certificates Directory
 This is the directory in which all the generated certificates will showup.